 Equipment Insurance is obviously coverage for your equipment should it break, get lost or is stolen.
 There are many different policies and your coverage would be based on the amount of equipment you have, what kind of photography work you will be doing, and what kind of travel your photography business does.
 It’s important to note, if you will be traveling outside the country, whether or not your policy will still work if something happens when you’re out of the country.
 Not all policies include that and may have to be purchased as a rider on your policy.

 As a member of the Professional Photographers of America, I actually have both my equipment and liability insurance policies through the affiliate companies they include in my membership.
-If you do not wish to become a member, there are other great insurance companies you can go through, like Hill and Usher.
+Of course, there are other great insurance companies you can go through, like Hill and Usher.
 You might even be able to get insurance through the same company that your home insurance is with.

 Probably the easiest and most efficient way to get help setting up your business is to get in contact with your local SBA office and setting up an appointment with a consultant!
 This link will take you to the list of offices around the country: Small Business Association Locations